Legislature Changed Arizona Heritage Fund To Benefit Ranchers

 This access agreement, however, only applies to licensed hunters – which excludes the vast majority of Arizona residents.
 Moreover, the ranch doesn’t include any public land, nor is it adjacent to any public land.
 It’s comprised only of tribal lands that are checkerboarded with sections of state land – and State Trust lands aren’t public land.
 In fact, the State Land Department requires the purchase of a recreational permit to visit them.
 The 2018 public access agreement completed with the Hopi Tribe similarly involves state land.
 These probably aren’t the only ranch agreements that didn’t provide everybody with access to truly public land.

-The Troubling Lack Of Transparency
+A Troubling Lack Of Transparency

 Updates